docksal/docksal/docs/apache-solr.md

 http://solr:8983/solr
 ```

-In case of Search API module use these values:
+For the Search API module use these values:

 | Name | Value |
 |---|---|